tsuki-lang/tsuki/spec.md

 #### The `Unwrap` trait

-The `Unwrap` trait is used to overload `if val` declarations.
+The `Unwrap` trait is used to overload `if let` declarations.
 It's defined like so:
 ```
 trait Unwrap
    type Inner